Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 The basis of the diet should be vegetables and lean meats and fish.
 Mandatory exercise stress.

-Coronary artery disease treatment and its consequences
+Treatment of coronary heart disease and its consequences

-Before use, you must consult a specialist.
+Before use, you should consult a specialist.

-Coronary artery disease: causes and consequences
+Coronary heart disease: causes and consequences

-Causes of ischemic heart disease (CHD)
+Causes of development of coronary heart disease (CHD)

 1. Intravascular changes.